mediachain/mediachain/rfc/mediachain-rfc-2.md

 object, they can be reduced to a single `CanonicalEntry`

-Two `ChainEntries` however can conflict if they reference the same canonical with a different chain pointer, unless the chainLink pointer can be chained between the two.
+Two `ChainEntries` however can conflict if they reference the same canonical with an incompatible chain pointer.
+They are not conflicting if they can be linearized and chaining on top of one another, in which case the `.chainLink` of one of the entries would point to the `.chain` field of the other.

 In order to resolve the conflict, one of the two `ChainEntries` must be deterministically chosen as the base entry.
 The other entry can be